anthonyshen-GR/gen_con_teleop_python/README.md

 ### `--invert-hands` (dual mode, hand-tracking scripts)

 The video is mirrored before detection, so MediaPipe's Left / Right label should match your own left and right hand.
-If your setup ends up swapped (your left hand moves the right finger), add this flag to flip the assignment instead of rewiring anything.
+If your setup ends up swapped (your left hand moves the right gripper), add this flag to flip the assignment instead of rewiring anything.

 ### `--port`, `--left-port`, `--right-port`

-Override the default serial ports (`/dev/ttyFingerLeft`, `/dev/ttyFingerRight`).
+Override the default serial ports (`/dev/ttyDeviceLeft`, `/dev/ttyDeviceRight`).
 Use `--port` with `left` or `right`, and `--left-port` / `--right-port` with `dual`.
 Handy when udev rules aren't set up and the controllers show up as `/dev/ttyUSB0`, `/dev/ttyUSB1`.

 ### `--http-port` (WSL script only, default `8080`)